The Disconnect Between Marketed and Experienced

 The data reveals that simple associations between a single terpene compound and a characteristic aroma are not reliable.
 For example, limonene appeared to have no relationship with detection of lemon, orange, or generic citrus aromas.
 The best predictor for citrus aroma was ɑ-terpinene for generic citrus (r=0.62) and lemon (r=0.69).
 For orange, ɑ-pinene (r=0.69) was the best predictor—yet even these associations may be entirely contextual to the unique combination of terpene and non-terpene compounds in the samples.
 Linalool, often purported to smell distinctly like lavender flowers, was not associated with any floral note, but rather leafy greens (r=0.79), dried herbs (r=0.69), and parsley (r=0.63).

 Further, key aroma categories that are commonly used to describe cannabis were not correlated with any terpene measured—sulfurous aromas such as cheesy and skunky showed no significant associations.
 Three examples of partial mismatch between expected and perceived cannabis aroma profiles in this sample set are presented in Table 1.
 In example C, while black pepper was a highly cited aroma by the trained sensory panel, the most prevalent terpene was limonene.
 This may because the “top terpenes” are not weighted for relative aroma strength, as is commonly the case when testing labs report expected aromas based on terpenes.
 Conversely, in sample B, citrus notes and even specific citrus fruits were highly cited by panelists, but terpenes such as limonene are not present in high quantities.
-Using the top terpenes to predict aroma created an incomplete picture of the aroma experienced by the panelists, and this phenomenon is likely to
+Using the top terpenes to predict aroma created an incomplete picture of the aroma experienced by the panelists, and this phenomenon is likely to exist for consumers who purchase aroma marketed cannabis products as well.

 Table 1.
 Examples of partial mismatches between expected aroma based on terpene content and perceived aroma through sensory analysis by trained panel